KolbyLalonde/SENG-438/A3/Report.md

 # 2 Manual data-flow coverage calculations for contains and calculateColumnTotal methods

-The method we have decided to use out the range class is the contains method.
-The following is the Manual data-flow coverage calculations for it:
+The method we have decided to use out the range class to preform manual data-flow coverage is the contains method.

 Source Code of Contains Method In Range Class (for reference) -